WIFP-Megacorp/WIICMATH_Server/README.md

 1. Open the solution in Visual Studio.
 2. right-click the WIICMATH_API, make sure it is set as startup projeckt
-3. right-click the WIICMATH_API, click publish.
+3. right-click the WIICMATH_DB, click publish.
 In the popup:
 	- click edit
 	- click browse
 	- select local